matjam/smoothpaper/README.md

 https://github.com/matjam/smoothpaper/assets/578676/152657d8-e321-4aa9-8e3c-8d3c2eb1fcad

-Smoothpaper is designed to work only with X11 Window Managers and currently can't set the desktop wallpaper of any DE that sets its own wallpaper (like Gnome, KDE, etc).
+Smoothpaper is a SFML based wallpaper slideshow daemon designed to work with  X11 Window Managers, such as Qtile, i3, Openbox, etc.

+It currently can't set the desktop wallpaper of any DE that sets its own wallpaper (like Gnome, KDE, etc).

 Its been tested with Qtile, i3, and Openbox, but should work with any X11 WM that doesn't manage the desktop wallpaper.

-The main use-case for this program is to have a smooth transition between wallpapers on a multi-monitor setup.
-I was using feh and nitrogen to set wallpapers, but the transitions were jarring and not smooth.
-I wanted a smooth transition between wallpapers and couldn't find a program that did this, so I wrote one.
+In my travels from Windows/Mac to using tiling window managers on Linux, I was frustrated with the lack of any way to have a set of wallpapers that transition smoothly while I work.
+I was using feh and nitrogen to set wallpapers, but the transitions were jarring.
+I wanted smooth fading between the wallpapers, and couldn't find a program that did this for X11 (I am aware there are programs that do this for Wayland), so I wrote one.

-You _can_ use xscreensaver's glslideshow to transition between wallpapers, but it's not as smooth as smoothpaper and doesn't have the same features.
+You _can_ use xscreensaver's glslideshow to transition between wallpapers, but it's not as smooth as smoothpaper.

 Because I'm using SFML to do the transitions, I can use a Texture that is stored on the GPU and the transitions are done by changing the alpha value of the texture, so the transitions are very smooth and use very little CPU.